Massive photons: an infrared regularization scheme for lattice QCD+QED

 Despite the successful application of present techniques, there are a number of reasons for considering new methods.
-Control over finite-volume modifications to light nuclear binding energies seem to require particularly large volumes~\cite{Davoudi:2014qua}.
-There are quantities in addition to the spectrum for which precise knowledge of the QED modifications are needed, for example, corrections to hadronic matrix elements~\cite{Carrasco:2015xwa} and charged particle scattering~\cite{Beane:2014qha}, both of which suffer from infrared (IR) challenges.
-LQCD calculations are performed with a number of different ultraviolet (UV) regulators, providing valuable cross-checks on the continuum extrapolation of many important quantities~\cite{Aoki:2013ldr}.
-Multiple IR regulators can do the same for calculations that include QED, however, at present there are only a few other methods under development~\cite{Lehner:2015bga,Patella:2015aa}.
-Finally, computationally less demanding means of accounting for IR effects are always welcome.
+Control over FV modifications to light nuclear binding energies seems to require particularly large volumes~\cite{Davoudi:2014qua}.
+There are quantities in addition to the spectrum for which a precise knowledge of the QED modifications is needed, for example, corrections to hadronic matrix elements~\cite{Carrasco:2015xwa} and charged particle scattering~\cite{Beane:2014qha}, both of which suffer from infrared (IR) challenges.
+LQCD calculations are performed with multiple ultraviolet (UV) regulators, providing valuable cross-checks on the continuum extrapolation of many important quantities~\cite{Aoki:2013ldr}.
+Multiple IR regulators can do the same for LQCD calculations that include QED, but to date, only a few other formulations have been considered~\cite{Lehner:2015bga,Patella:2015aa,Lucini:2015hfa}.
+Of those, only one is constructed with a local quantum field theory~\cite{Patella:2015aa,Lucini:2015hfa}.
+Finally, computationally efficient means of accounting for IR effects are always desirable, not just for lattice QCD+QED, but anywhere long-range Coulomb interactions are present (see, e.g., Ref.~\cite{PhysRevB.51.4014}).

 Motivated by these considerations, we demonstrate the viability of an alternative IR regulator for lattice QCD+QED simulations: namely, the introduction of a photon mass $m_\gamma$.
-Although a photon mass term manifestly violates gauge-invariance, its effects on hadronic quantities can be reliably quantified and accounted for within an effective theory framework.
+Although a photon mass term manifestly violates gauge invariance, it maintains locality and its effects on hadronic quantities can be reliably quantified and accounted for within an effective field theory (EFT) framework.
 The introduction of a new scale, $m_\gamma$, implies an additional extrapolation within our approach.
-With the aid of analytic formulas, however, we demonstrate that for the spectrum, a single extrapolation in $m_\gamma$ at fixed volume is sufficient to achieve results consistent with conventional approaches.
+With the aid of analytic formulas, however, we demonstrate that for the spectrum, such extrapolations can be performed {\it at a single volume} and yield results that are consistent with conventional approaches.
 In the remaining sections, we present the salient features of our calculation.